plone/training/dexterity_2.rst

       <column value="speaker" />
     </object>

 This adds new indexes for the three fields we want to show in the listing.
-Not that *audience* is a ``KeywordIndex`` because the field is multi-valued, but we want a separate index-entry for every value in on an object.
+Not that *audience* is a ``KeywordIndex`` because the field is multi-valued, but we want a separate index entry for every value in an object.

-The ``column ..`` entry allows us to display these values of these indexes in the tableview of collections.
+The ``column ..`` entry allows us to display the values of these indexes in the tableview of collections.

 .. note::